mootools/mootools-core/Docs/Plugins/Scroller.md

 ### Note:

-- Scroller requires an XHTML doctype.
+- Scroller requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).

 ### Syntax: